 Roofing defines the appearance and value of your home, while also serving as your house’s first line of defense against precipitation.
 Roofing that is weak or neglected can produce leaks, causing potential damage to the structural integrity and contents of your home.
-Quality roofing keeps your home dry and insulted year round.
+Quality roofing keeps your home dry and insulted year-round.

 The right type of roofing can last you years.
 But if your roof is no longer getting the job done, and repairs won’t fix the issue, installing new roofing may be your best bet.
 When considering new roofing installation, there are a number of factors to take into account.

-Knowing When to Replace Your Roof
+Knowing When To Replace Your Roof

-First, you need to determine whether or not new roofing installation is actually necessary.
+First, you need to determine whether or not a new roofing installation is actually necessary.
 Sometimes minor repairs can solve the problems roofs face.
 So how can you tell for sure that it’s time to replace your roofing?

 You’ll need to inspect your roof’s condition—safely, please.
-Call a professional to perform the inspection if you do not have experience navigating a roof top safely.
+Call a professional to perform the inspection if you do not have experience navigating a rooftop safely.
 The three most important things to consider, in assessing your roof’s condition, are its age, shingle quality, and structural integrity.

 Age: The most common type of roof, an asphalt shingle roof, typically lasts 20 to 30 years.
 If your asphalt shingle roof is nearing 25, there’s a good chance it’s on its way out.